German court releases ex-Nazi camp secretary pending trial | DW | 05.10.2021

 Her trial is due to take place in a juvenile court, as the woman was aged just 18 and 19 at the time of the alleged crimes.

-Some 65,000 people, many of them Jews, died at the Stutthof camp.
+Some 65,000 people, many of them Jews, were killed at the Stutthof camp.
 Many prisoners died of starvation and illness, but the camp was also equipped with gas chambers and other means of killing.

 *Editor's note: DW follows the German press code, which stresses the importance of protecting the privacy of suspected criminals or victims, and urges media outlets to refrain from revealing full names.